-This memorandum provides administrative guidelines on the access, use, and disclosure of API and PNR data within the Canada Border Services Agency (CBSA), as well as information regarding access and correction requests for this data.
+This memorandum provides administrative guidelines on the access, use, and disclosure of API, PNR, IAPI and pre-departure Air Exit Information within the Canada Border Services Agency (CBSA), as well as information regarding access and correction requests for this data.
+Air Exit data used as the exit record in passage history is not included in this D-memo.
+See here for more information on the Entry/Exit Initiative.

 Immigration and Refugee Protection Act